-The Commission may require the School to follow a uniform chart of accounts should it be required for federal or state financial reporting requirements; provided that the Commission shall provide a reasonable time period for the School to convert to such a chart of accounts.
+The COMMISSION may require the SCHOOL to follow a uniform chart of accounts should it be required for federal or state financial reporting requirements; provided that the COMMISSION shall provide a reasonable time period for the SCHOOL to convert to such a chart of accounts.

-Section 8.13 Transfer of Funds to Affiliated Non-profit or Educational Service Provider
+Section 8.13 Transfer of Funds to an Affiliated Non-profit or Educational Service Provider

-The School shall not transfer public funds to any affiliated non-profit or educational service provider except for legitimate and reasonable payments from the School to the affiliated non-profit or educational service provider pursuant to a written legal agreement.
-The School shall provide the Commission a copy of any newly executed agreement between the affiliated non-profit or educational service provider and the School within fourteen (14) business days of execution.
+The SCHOOL shall not transfer public funds to any affiliated non-profit or educational service provider except for legitimate and reasonable payments from the SCHOOL to the affiliated non-profit or educational service provider pursuant to a written legal agreement.
+The SCHOOL shall provide the COMMISSION a copy of any newly executed agreement between the affiliated non-profit or educational service provider and the SCHOOL within fourteen (14) business days of execution.

-Under no circumstances shall school funds be used as a line of credit or short term loan to any affiliated non-profit or educational service provider.
-Assets, funds, liabilities and financial records of the School shall be kept separate from assets, funds, liabilities, and financial records of any affiliated non-profit or educational service provider unless approved in writing by the Commission.
+Under no circumstances shall SCHOOL funds be used as a line of credit or a shortterm loan to any affiliated non-profit or educational service provider.
+Assets, funds, liabilities, and financial records of the SCHOOL shall be kept separate from assets, funds, liabilities, and financial records of any affiliated non-profit or educational service provider unless approved in writing by the COMMISSION.

-Section 8.14 Financing Agreements and Lines of Credit
+Section 8.14 Financial Agreements and Lines of Credit

-The School shall comply with HRS Chapter 37D, relating to financing agreements, which requires the approval of the Attorney General and the director of the Department of Budget and Finance.
+The SCHOOL shall comply with HRS Chapter 37D, relating to financing agreements, which requires the approval of the Attorney General and the director of the Department of Budget and Finance.

-Any credit cards or other lines of credit issued to the School and used by School staff must be paid in full each month, unless other arrangements have been determined and approved as provided for in HRS Chapter 37D.
-Use of credit and debit cards issued to the School must be covered by the financial management policies required by Section 8.4 of this Charter Contract.
+Any credit cards or other lines of credit issued to the SCHOOL and used by SCHOOL staff must be paid in full each month unless other arrangements have been determined and approved as provided for in HRS Chapter 37D.
+Use of credit and debit cards issued to the SCHOOL must be covered by the financial management policies required by Section 8.4 of this Charter Contract.